sandydoo/CubehelixExplained/CubehelixExplained.md

 ### Spinning the hue

 Once last thing!
-Remember how our $x$ value \eqref{x} was calculated solely from the blue component of our color?
+Remember how our $x$ value \eqref{x} was calculated solely from the blue component of our colour?
 Well, that means that we’ve rotated our coordinate space.
 Typical hue values are set to $0°$ at red, $120°$ at green, and $240°$ at blue.
 At $0°$, our hue is actually blue.
 So we’ve rotated everything by $120°$ counter-clockwise, adding $120°$ to our hue value.

 Luckily, there’s a simple fix!
 We’ll just subtract $120°$ from our final hue, and then, when converting back to RGB, make sure to add it back.